jzwood/ledgerdemain/spec.md

   - hedgerow: (saepe sepe : hedge, fence, enclosure, haye.)
     - creates a 2 tile (topiary?) hedge that enemies must go around
         - duration is 2 seconds?
-  - create spiderweb tile that is just env trap for you or enemies
+  - update spiderweb tile so that is just env trap for you or enemies
 - animation frames
     - hands raised while casting for witch
     - fire animation